Buyer's Guide

 • Wood burning: Wood is used to heat the sauna room and sauna rocks.
 Wood-burning saunas are usually low in humidity and high in temperature; however, water can be manually poured over the hot rocks to increase humidity.
 If you are considering a wood burning sauna, please be aware these saunas have a fresh air intake vent, a chimney and fire-proof heat barrier around the wood stove.

-• Electrically heated (traditional “Finnish” style saunas): Similar to wood-burning saunas, electrically-heated saunas have high temperatures and low humidity.
-An electrical heater, attached to the floor, wall, or celing heats the sauna room.
+• Electrically heated (traditional “Finnish” style saunas): Similar to wood-burning saunas, electrically-heated stoves and rocks have high temperatures and low humidity.
+An electrical stove, attached to the floor, wall, or celing heats the sauna room and water may be poured over the rocks to increase humidity levels.

-• Infrared: (recommended for inside use only) Far-infrared saunas (FIRS) and NEAR-infrared saunas are different than wood-burning and electrically-heated saunas.
+• Infrared: (recommended for inside use only, with the exception of our Hybrid models) Far-infrared saunas (FIRS) and NEAR-infrared saunas are different than wood-burning and electrically-heated saunas.
 Special Carbon or Ceramic lamps use light waves to heat a person's body, not the entire room.
 Temperatures are typically lower than other saunas, but the person sweats in a similar way.
 Usually, infrared saunas are about 140, or 60°C. Far-infrared saunas have been recommended for people with mobility problems and health issues that make it difficult for them to be in the high temperatures normally found in a sauna.

 • Steam room: These are different from saunas.
 Instead of dry heat, a steam room involves lower heat level, but high humidity and moist heat.